 Note 1: Votes cast by unidentified members may be removed, so please ensure that name and affiliation are correct

 Note 2: Voting results will be provided in the minutes.
-Individual votes will be included in the minutes if a member calls for a roll call, although such information will be traced, whenever possible, by the chair so that it can be shared with the WG leadership upon request.
-Members can send an e-mail to the chair to request for a copy of the individual votes.
+Individual votes will not be included in the minutes, although such information will be temporarily traced, whenever possible, by the chair so that it can be used for strawpoll results validation (e.g. confirm recognizable name, not “zzz” as a name), whenever neccessary.

 Note 1: Note that where a group of individuals is attending in common through a single dial in, there is only one vote available and therefore, all participants who wish to vote need to individually sign into the meeting to be included in the participant list.